I say the capital gains tax loophole is immoral and stupid. You

 2) How can a billionaire pay no taxes?
 They get the greatest benefit from our sweet society with our innumerable skyscraper penthouses and tony downtowns and fabulous markets for luxury goods, but they only pay on their percentage-wise small, annual, incrementations of wealth (i.e. their income) which even that they mostly shelter in depreciating (fakely tax-deducting) real estate assets or other schemes, and which bump up when left to their children as though there never was any income or increase.
 So they can own billions and grow their wealth by billions, without paying any tax on their wealth, and no tax on the increase either if they just transfer by inheritance.
 Did you notice that if you own penthouses in Manhattan and San Francisco, you can spend half the year in each and call your whole life a business expense, because you're travelling to inspect and manage your real estate.
 Did you notice that?
 So all that rental income gets to go to zero on your tax form, and poof, no taxes.
 Is this Truth?
 Is this Justice?
 Is this the American Way?
 F No. (We may have to fight about it: It's not MY America.)

 3) Now suppose you're a hard-working parent who made some millions and left it in trust funds for your kids and grandkids.
 Would you want your trust fund babies to not pay their way, to not pay their fair share, to just be value-sucking parasites on society?
 Is that your moral vision of a happy society for them to live in, and a happy well-balanced bunch of descendants?
 (I'm being sarcastic, because those qualities would make your descendants worse, less balanced, more self-absorbed, entitled, and parasitic, more repulsive and disconnected in their isolated insulated enclaves of wealth where their servant class sucks up to them and nobody lives in the real world.
 Believe me, I've seen it.)
 So, no, I don't think so.
 Everyone knows the second generation falls back to zero, and the third generation is like Caligula, Nero, or Commodus.
 The moral and upstanding original matriarchs and patriarchs that I know are actually extremely concerned and eager for their descendants to be positive contributors to society, to know the value of a dollar, to have the character to take on real work.
 These progenitors just don't know how to do it; they weren't raised rich like their kids.
 We, the rest of us, have to help them, actually, by connecting their wobbling descendants to reality, to society, to responsibility.
-Believe you me, Grandpa Warbucks did not strive and struggle and achieve in order to have, does not want, a bunch of slacker descendants.
-And even if there were such a wierd and lopsided duck up at the top of one or some few family trees, it's not a respectable position, we have no call to listen to it.
+Believe you me, Grandpa Warbucks did not strive and struggle and achieve in order to have, and he does not want, a bunch of slacker descendants.
+And even if there were such a wierd and lopsided duck up at the top of one or some few family trees, it's not a respectable position, we would have no call to listen to it.

 Now some of those cheating scumbags, that we may call Republicans, or New Democrats, or their puppet tools in the media, might counter this and argue that trust fund babies should be allowed to pay less than working people because that's what their hardworking ancestors worked to achieve.
 We should make it easier to achieve that particular dream.
 This is what on the farm we politely refer to as horsesh*t.
 Did you get it?
 If not please re-read the previous paragraph.
 Now, can you explain it to others?
 I hope so.